John W. Byers is Professor of Computer Science and Data Science Faculty Fellow at Boston University, where

-John Byers is Professor of Computer Science at Boston University, which he joined in 1999.
-He is also founding Chief Scientist and a member of the Board of Directors at Cogo Labs,
+he has been on the faculty since 1999.
+He is also founding Chief Scientist and a member of the Board of Directors

-a technology incubator based in Cambridge, MA, where he has held an executive role since 2005.
+at Cogo Labs, a technology incubator based in Cambridge, MA, where he has held an executive role since its

 Professor Byers' academic research centers on data-analytic and algorithmic challenges in two disciplines: the empirical study of Internet platforms and the science of computer networking.
 His recent research on platforms studies the effectiveness of emerging e-commerce platforms such as Groupon, the utility of rating and review sites such as Yelp and TripAdvisor, and the broader impact of sharing economy firms such as Airbnb.
 His research has been influential and has seen wide media coverage, for example, in the New York Times, The Economist, in TIME magazine, on NPR, and on Bloomberg TV.
-His work in computer networking has been published in over 50 peer-reviewed papers, has received over 10,000 citations, and has been supported by over $5M in grants from government agencies and industrial labs.
+His published articles have received over 10,000 citations, and his research been supported by over $5M in grants from government agencies and industrial labs.

 His honors include

 ACM SIGCOMM Test of Time Award in 2009 for his work on scalable loss-resilient multicast, the IEEE

 ICDE Best Paper Award in 2004 and the ICDE Influential Paper Award in 2014 for his

 work on networked sensor databases, and a National Science Foundation CAREER Award.

 He served terms on the editorial board of IEEE/ACM Transactions on Networking and on the executive committee of ACM SIGCOMM.
 He was co-chair of the ACM SIGCOMM '11 Technical Program Committee and was General co-chair and TPC co-chair for the ACM Internet Measurement Conference